naver/lobster/README.md

 The main concepts of Lobster are:
 - Supports logs for all containers in Kubernetes that are rotated and relocated
-- Supports the ability to view multiple logs from a single endpoint based on time
+- Supports the ability to view multiple logs from a single endpoint based on time and Kubernetes objects
 - Supports easy installation using the node disk without having to build separate storage for the log system in the Kubernetes environment

 For more information, please refer to the documents below.